Borderline Personality Disorder: What You Need to Know

 - Mood swings in BPD and bipolar disorder have different durations.
 For example, in people with bipolar disorder, depressive episodes may be much longer than in people with BPD.

-- A bipolar person between the episodes of mania or depression can demonstrate stability in daily functioning and relationships, which is not typical for BPD.
+- A bipolar person, between episodes of mania or depression, can demonstrate stability in daily functioning and relationships, which is not typical for BPD.

 - BPD has psychological aspects, while bipolar disorder is more rooted in biological ones.

 - In bipolar disorder, environmental changes have no impact on moods — e.g., a positive event can’t lift a depressed mood, while in borderline personality disorder, it can significantly impact the mood.

 The truth is, many people who experience borderline personality disorder symptoms don’t know that they have it.
 There is a lot of misinformation about it, and it’s important for them to get the right help they need and deserve.